Welcome!

 I’m a Postdoctoral Scholar in the Computer Science Department at Stanford University, advised by Dan Jurafsky at the Stanford NLP group.
 Previously, I got my Ph.D. in Computer Science at EPFL, where I was advised by Robert West at the Data Science Lab.

-Keywords: Computational Social Science, AI & Society
+Keywords: Computational Social Science, NLP, AI & Society

 Contact: [email protected]